 Abstraction plays an important role in my work.
 It is achieved in a variety of ways, though almost exclusively when shooting.
 I keep post-processing limited to minor adjustments to – when needed – exposure, color and contrast.

 Coincidence steers my output.
 Nothing of what I do is staged.
-As a photographer I love the creative process and what I’m able to do with all that crosses my path.
-I hope my photos manage to intrigue, move, fascinate, question and make you think the mundane is an interesting place.
+As a photographer I love the creative process, the limitations of working on the street and what I’m able to do with what crosses my path.
+I hope my photos manage to intrigue, move, fascinate, question and make you feel that the mundane is an interesting place.

 Besides, it’s plain fun to shoot.
 In fact, that’s what keeps me going in the first place.